Pet-Friendly Travel; Tips and Advice Knowing how to make your next RV trip pet friendly is…

 Acadia National Park, located along the shores of the Atlantic in Maine, is a national park you must put on your list to visit.

 You’ll find quite a few towns and villages woven into Acadia National Park.
 Depending on your interests, you’ll find that different towns may call you during your visit.
-Whether you prefer a small, picturesque village-like Somesville or a larger resort town with more to do, such as Bar Harbor, there is plenty to see and do all throughout and around Acadia National Park.
+Whether you prefer a small, picturesque village-like Somesville or a larger resort town with more to do, such as Bar Harbor, there is plenty to see and do throughout and around Acadia National Park.

 Acadia National Park boasts Cadillac Mountain.
 That is to say, at 1,530 feet, it is the tallest mountain on the Atlantic coast of the United States.
-The terrain consists of lakes, ocean shores, forest, and peaks.
+The terrain consists of lakes, ocean shores, forests, and peaks.
 Acadia National Park is the oldest national park in the United States east of the Mississippi River.